Ranked nationally in pediatric care.

 Help make a tremendous difference in the lives of our patients.

-Apply for the Adult Volunteer ProgramThe ACH Junior Volunteer Program offers service opportunities for high school students (ages 14-18), with preferences given to applicants ages 16 and up.
-Arkansas Children’s depends on volunteers to keep its promise of delivering unprecedented child health, defined and delivered.
+Apply for the Adult Volunteer ProgramThe ACH Junior Volunteer Program offers service opportunities for high school students (ages 14-18), with preference given to applicants ages 16 and up.
+This program offers ongoing volunteer placement in various hospital settings with the goal of improving the patient and family experience at Arkansas Children’s Hospital.
 As a junior volunteer, you help support our mission of making children better today and healthier tomorrow.

 - Are you 14 or older?

-- Will you be able to complete the program requirements?
+- Will you be able to complete the program requirements, if selected?

 - Complete online volunteer application